It was August of 2013 that I first laid eyes upon my now-boyfriend.

 We were a typical new couple, and it became apparent to me that it was actually this that I wanted all along.
 I wanted to wake up in the morning with cheesy messages waiting for me, and I wanted to be connected with this man in an intimate way.

 We lived together during my second semester abroad, and then went on to doing a year and a half of a long distance relationship before I made the move to Italy.
-It’s not always easy, and it’s not always fun, but it is worth it beyond words can describe.
-There have been language barriers, and there have been cultural differences, but in the end I get to fall asleep with the one I love night after night, and that has made it all worth it.
+It’s not always easy (and holy guacamole I’m glad I’m not the only one who moved abroad for love and has struggled here and there!) but it is worth it beyond words could ever describe.
+There have been language barriers, and there have been cultural differences, but in the end, I get to fall asleep with the one I love night after night, and that has made it all worth it.

 (Psssst- If you want to hear about my experience as an expat since I moved to Italy check out this post!)